How to Prevent Muscle Cramps from Derailing Your Workout

 If you’re exercising for longer than 90 minutes, in a hot, humid environment, or doing a two-a-day workout, Goodson recommends a sports drink that contains carbohydrates and electrolytes.

-Recover with Hydrating Food
+7. Recover with Hydrating Foods

 How to Stop Muscle Cramps Fast

-Unfortunately, the only thing you can do to stop a muscle cramp fast is to stop exercising.
-You don’t have to stop in your tracks—you can wait it out for a bit.
-“I tend to use the ‘half-mile rule,’ with running and the ‘one-mile rule’ with biking,” says Dr. Natarajan.
+“I tend to use the ‘half-mile rule’ with running and the ‘one-mile rule’ with biking,” Dr. Natarajan says.
 He will keep going and push through the cramp for the half or full mile distance.
 If the cramp is not better or is getting worse, he will stop and walk.
 At that point, you may be able to walk it off, and you can decide if you start again or call it.

 If you are in extreme pain (or anything else that makes you truly worried), you should listen to your body and stop sooner.

-“Muscle cramps should dissipate as soon after exercise is over,” says Dr. Natarajan.
-If the pain or discomfort lingers, you can try stretching the specific muscle, which can help relieve tightness.
-If that still doesn’t help, Dr. Natarajan says you can take over-the-counter medication, such as acetaminophen (Tylenol) or NSAIDs like ibuprofen (such as Advil).
-Before popping one of these OTCs, it’s important to consider what else is going on with your health, he says.
+If that still doesn’t help, Dr. Natarajan says you can take over-the-counter medication, such as acetaminophen or NSAIDs like ibuprofen, so long as it’s recommended by your doctor.
+But before popping one of these OTCs, it’s important to consider what else is going on with your health, he says.
 For instance, acetaminophen can cause liver toxicity if taken with alcohol, and NSAIDs can be tough on your kidneys if you’re dehydrated.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.